B2B Ecommerce AI

 Algolia, a company specialising in enterprise search software, conducted an in-depth study of B2B decision-makers and found that “49% of respondents selected the ability to personalise the customer experience as a top reason for choosing a search solution with AI capabilities.”

-Predictive analytics for sales forecasting.
+Predictive insights for sales and demand.

 AI can analyse vast data to uncover patterns and insights humans might miss.
 It can predict future demand for specific products or services by analysing historical sales data and B2B market trends.
 Marketers can use this forecasting to make more informed decisions and adjust marketing efforts, ensuring that the right products are promoted to clients at the right time, leading to higher conversion rates.